tkhamez/neucore/doc/documentation.md

 * EVE SSO login with configurable permission scopes
 * Player accounts with alts
-* Cron job for character updates from ESI
+* CLI commands for data updates from ESI
 * Role based permission system
 * Creation of groups and apps
-* Group and app manager
+* Group and app manager for member management
-* Group member management
 * Automatic group assignment for players based on corporations and alliances from all of their characters
+* An API for applications to query group membership of characters and other data
 * Optional account deactivation with mail notification when ESI tokens are invalid
-* An API for applications to query group membership of characters, corporations and alliances
-* Limit groups that an app can see
+* Corporation member tracking
 * ESI request for authorized scopes for any character (very basic implementation so far)

 Most functions are available in the frontend.
 Administrators can use the